cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 ---
 layout: post
 title:  "Understanding data science: classification with neural networks in R"
-description: ""
+description: "Neural networks are commonly used for classification in data science.
+This article shows how to use nnet in R, using an open bearings dataset."
 ---

-A common tool in data science is the artificial neural network used as a classifier.
-This is a model which associates features with classes, allowing you to input new data and find out the most similar class label.
-The purpose can be to label anything, like customer types or music genres.
-For engineering purposes, the classifier is often used to diagnose the health of equipment, identifying it as normal, suspect, or faulty.
+Artificial neural networks are commonly used for classification in data science.
+They group feature vectors into classes, allowing you to input new data and find out which label fits best.
+This can be used to label anything, like customer types or music genres.
+In engineering, classifiers are often used to diagnose the health of equipment, identifying it as normal, suspect, or faulty.

 The network is a set of artificial neurons, connected like neurons in the brain.
 It learns associations by seeing lots of examples of each class, and learning the similarities and differences between them.
 This is thought to be a similar process to how the brain learns, with repeated exposure to a pattern forming a stronger and stronger association over time.